donecollectively/stellar-contracts-site/src/pages/docs/product/cardano-accounting-fundamentals.md

   * `txnAddExpenseCategory(mustFindExpenseCategoryUtxo("consulting, technical"), txnAmount)`
   * `mustFindAccountsReceivableAuthorityUtxo()`

-  These receivable-related calls are a small sample based on our existing experience working with accounting systems - and, in a couple of cases, building them.
+  These receivable-related calls are a small sample based on our existing technical experience in accounting systems.

 ## How you can help